-These paleo pear muffins are super healthy.
-They are filled with the good stuff, like high protein almond flour, flaxseed meal, and I used low glycemic coconut sugar as a sweetener.
-Go ahead and have seconds with breakfast. :-).
-My Paleo Carrot Breakfast Muffins are another delicious healthy muffin recipe to try!
+- These paleo pear muffins are super healthy.
+They are filled with the good stuff, like high protein almond flour, and flaxseed meal.

 When coming up with the fruit to go into these, I decided to use ripe bosc pears.
 Bosc pears are sweet and a little more firm than other varieties of pear.
 You can use any type of pear, Anjou pears are also great!
 Their honey-sweet flavor adds another dimension to these muffins.

 You can also use Forelle, Bartlett, Anjous, or Comice pears for baking.
 They all create a beautiful flavor profile.